Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 1. Review Loan Documents

 The first step here is to carefully assess all the loan documents that you believe are relevant to your car finance agreement.
 You’ll be surprised how even the smallest correspondence can be enough proof of mis-selling.
-Include everything that can prove your transaction – from the loan agreement itself to any correspondence and additional terms and conditions involved during the process.
-What you need to do in this step is identify any discrepancies or unclear terms, especially on the key factors like interest rates, repayment terms, and commissions.
+Include everything that can prove your transaction, from the loan agreement itself to any correspondence and additional terms and conditions involved during the process.
+The task which you should perform in this step is the recognition of any differences or ambiguities, particularly on the decisive points such as the interest rates, the repayment conditions, commissions, etc.

 Here are the key areas to look for:

 • Hidden Commissions - Was there any mention of dealer commissions or additional fees?
-Typical mis-selling scenarios usually involve discretionary commission, which is left undisclosed to you during the time of the signing.
-There’s a high probability that the commission was buried in small print and wasn’t mentioned at all, constituting to mis-selling.
+Typical mis-selling scenarios usually involve discretionary commission, which is left undisclosed to you at the time of signing.
+There’s a high probability that the commission was buried in small print and wasn’t mentioned at all, constituting mis-selling.

-• Unclear terms – Review the agreement again and check for the interest rates, repayment schedule, or any other fees which was involved in the loan.
+• Unclear terms – Review the agreement again and check for the interest rates, repayment schedule, or any other fees that were involved in the loan.
 Were the key terms explained properly to you?
 Was it in a manner you understand correctly?
 Did your dealer or Close Brother Finance mention any idea of commission, which could impact your total credit cost?

 If you find evidence of hidden commissions, excessive interest rates, or any misleading loan terms, these are red flags indicating mis-selling.